-The AFTD provides a Support and Resources page to help guide you through some of these decisions.
+The Association for Frontotemporal Degeneration provides a Support and Resources page to help guide you through a new diagnosis.
 This page also provides a place for sharing stories with other families as a means of helping each other cope and gaining insight on this disease.

 What particular signs of FTD did your loved one show?
 What resources did you seek for help with managing his or her condition?

 - What is Alzheimer’s Disease?